 1. Assuming they have no loyalty

-One of the most common misconceptions with Millennial employees is that they have no loyalty and are keen to job hop regularly to further their own careers.
+One of the most common misconceptions about Millennial employees is that they have no loyalty and are keen to job hop regularly to further their own careers.
 This stereotype has damaging consequences, like employers being less likely to offer long-term training programs to millennial employees they perhaps see as ‘short-term’, or a lack of promotions and increased responsibility due to the (perceived) inevitable resignation.
 If you promote and pay anyone properly they will be more likely to remain in a job.
-Don’t get caught up in the idea that Millennials will leave before two years is up regardless of remuneration; many will stay if they feel their work is being valued, a gesture that has to be reflected financially.
+Don’t get caught up in the idea that Millennials will leave before two years are up regardless of remuneration; many will stay if they feel their work is being valued, a gesture that has to be reflected financially.

 There is, also, a lot of evidence to suggest that this prevailing stereotype is utterly false.
 In a CNBC survey from earlier this year, 90% of Millennial respondents said that they’d happily stay in a job for a decade if it meant both yearly pay increases and an opportunity for genuine career progression.
 These are hardly outrageous demands.
-The key reasons Millennials cited for leaving a job was that they found a better opportunity elsewhere – this has always been the case, only better opportunities will present themselves far more often if the employee’s current work is offering zero progression.
+The key reason Millennials cited for leaving a job was that they found a better opportunity elsewhere – this has always been the case, only better opportunities will present themselves far more often if the employee’s current work is offering zero progression.

 2. Patronizing them

 Thanks to increased university numbers and improved schooling techniques, it is generally accepted that Millennials are, on average, the best-educated generation to date.
-Today’s workforce have grown up with an entire world of information at their fingertips, and are all adept researchers to a degree.
-It’s a fact that, as a percentage, more Millennials achieve bachelors degrees than the equivalent age group in previous generations.
+Today’s workforce has grown up with an entire world of information at their fingertips, and are all adept researchers to a degree.
+It’s a fact that, as a percentage, more Millennials achieve bachelor’s degrees than the equivalent age group in previous generations.
 Regardless of what this means in terms of crippling student loan debt and any suggestions of ‘entitlement’, businesses would be foolish to patronize and underestimate their Millennial staff.
 Make sure that your business doesn’t ignore suggestions from its younger employees; they might just bring a fresh approach and if they feel like their opinions aren’t taken seriously, they’ll leave.